Pedigree chart: In human use

 In England and Wales pedigrees are officially recorded in the College of Arms, which has records going back to the Middle Ages, including pedigrees collected during roving inquiries by its heralds during the sixteenth and seventeenth centuries.
 The purpose of these heraldic visitations was to register and regulate the use of coats of arms.
 Those who claimed the right to bear arms had to provide proof either of a grant of arms to them by the College, or of descent from an ancestor entitled to arms.
 It was for this reason that pedigrees were recorded by the visitations.
-Pedigrees continue to be registered at the College of Arms and kept up to date on a voluntary basis but they are not accessible to the general public without payment of a fee.
+Pedigrees continue to be registered at the College of Arms and kept up to date on a voluntary basis but are not accessible to the general public without payment of a fee.

 More visible, therefore, are the pedigrees recorded in published works, such as Burke's Peerage and Burke's Landed Gentry in the United Kingdom and, in continental Europe by the Almanach de Gotha.

 A pedigree may be used to establish the probability of a child having a particular disorder or condition.
 It may be used to discover where the genes in question are located (x, y, or autosome chromosome), and to determine whether a trait is dominant or recessive.
-When a pedigree shows a condition appearing in a 50:50 ratio between men and women it is considered autosomal.
-When the condition predominantly affects males in the pedigree it is considered x-linked.
+When a pedigree shows a condition appearing in a 50:50 ratio between men and women, it is considered autosomal.
+When the condition predominantly affects males in the pedigree, it is considered x-linked.

-Some examples of dominant traits include: male baldness, astigmatism, and dwarfism.
-Some examples of recessive traits include: small eyes, little body hair, and tall stature.
+Some examples of dominant traits include male baldness, astigmatism, and dwarfism.
+Some examples of recessive traits include small eyes, little body hair, and tall stature.

 In animal husbandry

 In the practice of selective breeding of animals, particularly in animal fancy and livestock, including horses, pedigree charts are used to track the ancestry of animals and assist in the planning of suitable breeding programs to enhance desirable traits.
-Breed registries are formed and are dedicated to the accurate tracking of pedigrees and maintaining accurate records of birth, death and identifying characteristics of each registered animal.
+Breed registries are formed and are dedicated to the accurate tracking of pedigrees and maintaining accurate records of birth, death, and identifying characteristics of each registered animal.